Primary Care Education, Pathways and Research in Dementia (PREPARED)

 The PREPARED project is coordinated by the Department of General Practice at UCC, collaborating with the ICGP and with the Dementia Elevator Programme, School of Nursing and Human Sciences at DCU.
 The PREPARED project was launched at UCC on 2nd March 2015 by Minister Kathleen Lynch T.D., Minister of State for Primary Care, Social Care and Mental Health.
 A video film from the PREPARED launch which provides an overview of the project is on youtube.

-Since its launch, the PREPARED has developed and published a clinical web resource called dementiapathways.ie which is specifically designed for GPs and primary care health professionals, and which includes clinical care pathways, a comprehensive compendium of information leaflets and guidelines, and a database of community based clinical services and supports available for patients with dementia across Ireland.
+Since its launch, the PREPARED has developed and published a clinical web resource called dementiapathways.ie which is specifically designed for GPs and primary care health professionals, and which includes clinical care pathways, a comprehensive compendium of information leaflets and guidelines, information about education and training opportunities for GPs and primary care clinicians, and a database of community based clinical services and supports available for patients with dementia across Ireland.

-The PREPARED project has designed and is delivering educational workshops and seminars for primary care health care professionals and GPs on the diagnosis and management of dementia.
-These consist of 2 short practice-based locally provided accredited workshops provided by one of our GP facilitators in a number of locations around the country.
-Between May 2016 and March 2017, over 50 workshops have been run, with nearly 200 GPs and practice staff participating.
-For information on these workshops or to register an interest in participating in a workshop, please email the team at firstname.lastname@example.org
+The PREPARED project has designed and is delivering educational workshops and seminars for GPs on the diagnosis and management of dementia.
+These consist of 2 1-hour or 1 2-hour practice-based locally provided accredited workshops provided by one of our GP facilitators in a number of locations around the country.
+Between May 2016 and July 2017, over 60 workshops have been run, with 260 GPs and practice staff participating.
+For information on these workshops or to register an interest in participating in a workshop, please email the team at email@example.com.